cbourke/ComputerScienceII/assignments/1251-Spring2025/assignment03.md

 Bonus/Honors Items (10 each)

-  *  Summary report prints in order of sales total (highest to lowest) *and* store summary report prints in order of manager's last name/first name, *then* by sales total (highest to lowest)
+  *  Summary report prints in order of sales total (highest to lowest) *and* company summary report prints in order of company name
   *  Test Case submitted 1 week prior to due date